heptarch/heptarch.github.io/drafts/demon.md

 The frog disgorges her at a junction of six tunnels, a few meters across and choked with machinery.
-Susan puts the lamp on a cluttered desk and begins checking the instruments, adjusting, configuring, jotting readings onto a notepad, and pulling on wires which radiate from the junction into the dark of other machine banks.
+Susan puts the lamp on a cluttered desk and begins checking the instruments, adjusting, configuring, jotting down readings, and pulling on wires which radiate from the junction into the dark of other machine banks.
-She is about to start the Holborn cleaning cycle, but some instinct arrests her; she checks the reading again, compares it to yesterday's, and there it is.
+She is about to start the Holborn cleaning cycle, but some instinct arrests her; she checks the readings again, compares it to yesterday's, and notes a small discrepancy, a few seconds in the Holborn colloidal interferometer.

 <p align="center">
   ⁂